Conclusion-Xforce/container-backup-recovery/03-restore-manifest/README.md

 * Container Port: `8080`
 * TLS termination: `edge`

-## Step 3 - Create a backup schedule in OADP
+## Step 2 - Create a backup schedule in OADP

 To make sure the backup is made frequently but does not impact the other tenants on the cluster use the following requirements:

 * Schedule: `*/5 * * * *`
-* includedNamespaces: `stephan`
+* includedNamespaces: `<INSERT NAMESPACE NAME>`
 * defaultVolumesToFsBackup: `false`

-## Step 4 - Delete the deployment
+## Step 3 - Delete the deployment

 To simulate a failure we will accidentally throw away the the deployment we just created.

-## Step 5 - Restore the deployment and check if everything works again
+## Step 4 - Restore the deployment

+Restore the deploy and check if everything works again.

 ## Resources